-8 Holiday Gifts for Your Yogi Friend
+The Ultimate Gift Guide for Your Yogi Friend

-Amanda Page | Nov 24th 2015 Apr 10th 2017
+Amanda Page | Nov 24, 2015 Nov 20, 2017

-Mala beads are sacred necklaces used in yoga, Buddhism, Hinduism and many other traditions.
+Mala beads are sacred necklaces used in yoga, Buddhism, Hinduism, and many other traditions.
 They are said to bring healing energy and luck to spiritual practices and meditation.
 Even if your friend isn’t spiritual, selecting a mala based on its healing energy or pleasing color to accessorize with will make a nice gift.

 Yogis tend to be into other aspects of a healthy lifestyle.
-A gift card to a local organic health food store or a gift basket containing natural, organic treats is sure to a be welcome gift.
+A gift card to a local organic health food store or a gift basket containing natural, organic treats is sure to be a welcome gift.

-Journaling tends to go hand-in-hand with the meditative and self-reflective practice of yoga.
+Journaling tends to go hand-in-hand with the meditative self-reflective practice of yoga.
 A beautiful, decorative journal and nice pen would be a great addition to anyone’s physical and spiritual path of enlightenment.

 A monthly subscription to a yoga magazine or website is a wonderful compliment to any yogi’s practice.
-Check out Yoga Journal, which focuses on poses and sequences for all yogis, or a website subscription to one of the many yoga websites that feature unlimited video yoga classes for streaming.
+Check out Yoga Journal, which focuses on poses and sequences for all yogis, or a subscription to one of the many yoga websites that feature unlimited video yoga classes for streaming.

 Tickets to a yoga workshop